 Outside of Egypt, in most Arab and Western countries, we drop the word Tabla, and replace it with Darbuka or Doumbek:

 - Darbuka, coming from the Arabic word Daraba (to strike) is a widespread name that people use.

 - We use the word Darbuka when referring to this instrument, and many other Westerners will also do the same.

 - Doumbek is another popular name that is used.
 It is likely named as such because of the sounds the instrument makes when played (namely Doum and Tek).

 - The name Doumbek is likely used rather than Doumtek because of the ease of pronunciation.

+For a more definitive answer on Darkbua vs Doumbek, read into our blog post covering that very question.
 Finally, within Eastern Europe (Poland, Romania, etc.), it is unanimously agreed that the name Tarabana/Darabana is used.

 Note: You should never refer to the Darbuka as a “Bongo drum” or “the Bongos”.
 Calling the Darbuka by one of these names is a cardinal sin in the Darbuka world.

 We pride ourselves in offering everything you could possibly need in diving into the world of Arabic music, be it instruments or knowledge.
 Look no further than our store for a diverse assortment of Arab instruments!
 Or if it's expertise you seek... check out our Darbuka Mastery Program!